HMS Dasher (D37): Design and description

 The Avenger-class escort carriers were converted U.S. Maritime Commission (USMC) type C3 American merchant ships.
 Their design was based on the United States Navy's (AVG1).
 To differentiate between the two classes, the Royal Navy ships were prefixed with a 'B' (BAVG).

 HMS Dasher (BAVG4) was built by the Sun Shipbuilding and Drydock Company, Chester, Pennsylvania.
 The ship was originally named Rio de Janeiro, intended for passenger/cargo service with Moore-McCormack Lines, laid down as yard hull 189, USMC hull 62 on 14 March 1940, launched on 11 April 1941.
 She was converted to an escort aircraft carrier in the Tietjen & Lang shipyards New Jersey and commissioned into the Royal Navy on 2 July 1942.

 Dasher had a complement of 555 men and an overall length of 492 ft 3 in, a beam of 66 ft 3 in and a draught of 23 ft 3 in.
 She displaced 8200 LT at normal load and 9000 LT at deep load.
 Propulsion was provided by four diesel engines connected to one shaft giving 8500 bhp, which could propel the ship at 16.5 kn.

 Aircraft facilities were a small combined bridge–flight control on the starboard side and above the 410 ft long wooden flight deck, one aircraft lift 43 by 34 ft, one aircraft catapult and nine arrestor wires.
 Aircraft could be housed in the 190 by 47 ft half hangar below the flight deck.
 Armament comprised three single-mounted 4-inch dual-purpose guns, two forward and one aft, and fifteen 20 mm cannon on single or twin mounts.
-She had the capacity for 15 aircraft which could be a mixture of Grumman Martlet or Hawker Sea Hurricane fighters and Fairey Swordfish torpedo bombers.
+She had the capacity for 15 aircraft which could be a mixture of Grumman Martlet or Hawker Sea Hurricane fighters and Fairey Swordfish biplane torpedo bombers.